openshift/jenkins-plugin/README.md

-# OpenShift V3 Plug-in for Jenkins
+# OpenShift V3 Plugin for Jenkins
-This project provides a series Jenkins plug-in implementations that operate on [Kubernetes based OpenShift](https://docs.openshift.org/latest/welcome/index.html).
+This project provides a series Jenkins plugin implementations that operate on [Kubernetes based OpenShift](https://docs.openshift.org/latest/welcome/index.html).
 In summary they are a series of REST clients that interface with the OpenShift server via the [exposed API](https://docs.openshift.org/latest/rest_api/overview.html).
 They minimally mimic the REST flows of common uses of the `oc` [CLI command](https://docs.openshift.org/latest/cli_reference/basic_cli_operations.html), but in several instances additional REST flows have been added to provide validation of the operations being performed.

 Their ultimate intent is to provide easy to use building blocks that simplify the construction of the jobs, workflows, and pipelines in Jenkins that operate against an OpenShift deployments.

-NOTE:  This plug-in requires JDK 1.8, based on its maven dependency openshift-restclient-java.
+NOTE:  This plugin requires JDK 1.8, based on its maven dependency openshift-restclient-java.

 ## Jenkins "build steps"